Installing is very easy:

 - Install Gnaural for Windows

-- If you are running MacOSX 10.5 or higher, Install Gnaural for MacOSX.
-For early
+- If you are running MacOSX 10.7 ("Lion") or higher, try this Gnaural for MacOSX.

 - Puppy Linux has